-• the applicant may not participate in any part of the loan origination, approval, or closing process on behalf of the lender.
+Development transaction.
+Individuals with a role in the mortgage transaction who are also the applicant may not participate in any part of the loan origination, approval, or closing process on behalf of the lender.
+Lenders remain responsible for complying with all applicable Federal lending laws.